tallosfarkas/jkp-data-replication/README.md

      python main.py
      ```

    In the initial moments of execution, you may be prompted to grant access to WRDS using two-factor authentication (2FA), such as a Duo notification.
 It is crucial to grant this access for the program to function.
-After a few seconds/minutes, you should see a confirmation message from the Python code indicating that a table has been downloaded.
-If this message does not appear, please check your Internet connection.
+After a few seconds/minutes, you should see a files being created in build_database/code/raw_table.
+If that is not the case, please check your Internet connection.

    After execution, you can deactivate the conda environment with:
    ```sh